London water supply infrastructure: Sixteenth century

 In 1582, Dutchman Peter Morice, supported by the City of London, developed one of the first pumped water supply systems for the city, powered by undershot waterwheels housed in the northernmost arches of London Bridge, which eventually came to be known as the London Bridge Waterworks.
 A series of pipes and cisterns distributed the water across the city.
 The supply from the waterwheels was not constant, so the water mains were switched on periodically, on a weekly schedule.

 Around 1593, another pumping station was built, again with the backing of the city, at Broken Wharf on Upper Thames Street by Bevis Bulmer.
 Powered by four horses, the Broken Wharf Waterworks supplied Cheapside and a number of private households.
 While not a financial success, the waterworks continued to operate as a small independent company until it was purchased by the London Bridge Waterworks in the early 18th century.

 Seventeenth century

 The New River

-The early seventeenth century brought the construction of the New River, a 42 mile artificial waterway running into London from Hertford, where it draws water from the River Lea and several nearby springs.
+The early seventeenth century brought the construction of the New River, a 42 mile artificial waterway which still carries water into London from Hertford, where it is fed from the River Lea and several nearby springs.